Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Instruction provided by a qualified instructor who has an equivalent to a Master Degree in TESOL or related field.

-How Much Does an ESL Certificate Cost ?
+How Much Does it Cost to Get ESL Certified ?

 - Local (your home town) on-site certification can run you $1,500-$2,000 and is university level training that usually takes four weeks of intensive study.